khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 To access the wrapped or related Babylon objects within a Khanon.js instance you'll find the accessor `babylon` (E.g *khanonSprite.babylon.sprite*).

+&nbsp;
 # Motivation of this project

 When I firstly began working with **Babylon.js** years ago to build my personal website, I started developing a small engine that could be helpful to build future projects.
 One of my principles is trying to make the code as reusable as possible; that will save me time to do many other things in live.
 Despite Babylon.js is a huge and very complete engine, shortly I found out many other features could be added to it.

 So, as expected, instead working in my personal webpage, I ended up working in a game engine.

 The big change came with **Typescript** evolution and **decorators**.
-After learning how they work and understanding how powerful they are, I decided to start this new project with two thoughts in sight: make a deeper learning of Typecript, but over everything help new people to develop their games freeing them from the mechanical and boring work behind a video game.
+After learning how they work and understanding how powerful they are, I decided to start this new project with two thoughts in sight: make a deeper learning of Typecript, but over everything help new developers to work in their games freeing them from the mechanical and boring work behind a video game, and letting them focus in the game design.

 **Khanon.js wants the user focus in the game design.
 That's the main goal of this project.**